How Do I Power Down My PROA7 Security System?

 When you are finished, you should remount the panel, then complete the process of powering up.
 Regardless of which mounting method is used, follow these steps:

 - Reconnect the battery: Plug the battery connector back into the main panel.
-This is a keyed connector, so it can only be connected in the proper orientation.
+This is a keyed connector, so it can only be connected with the proper orientation.
 The panel will not power up at this point, this is normal.

 - Remount the panel.
 Once the battery has been reconnected, then remount the panel.
 If the desk mount is being used, reconnect it to the back of the panel.
 If the panel is wall mounted, insert the tabs at the top of the panel into the appropriate slots, then swing the panel down into place, making sure that the pins for primary power are properly connected to the screw terminals on the mounting plate.
 Be careful not to bend the pins.
 Reinstall the set screw in the bottom edge of the panel.